Please select any preferred language from this dropdown menu to translate the below text written on the page:

 Designathons for Health: Collection of Practices to Develop a SIHI/TDR Practical Guide

-A designathon (aka hackathon, spring collaboration, intensive workshop) is a three-stage activity that includes an open call for ideas and participants, an intensive period of collaborative work, and follow-up activities (Tucker et al., 2018).
+A designathon (aka hackathon, sprint collaboration, intensive workshop) is a three-stage activity that includes an open call for ideas and participants, an intensive period of collaborative work, and follow-up activities (Tucker et al., 2018).
 The purpose of this project is to gather practices and practical tips related to designathons for health in order to inform the development of a global SIHI/TDR consensus statement on organizing health designathons.

 Have you organized a designathon on a health-related topic?
 What challenges did you encounter with your designathon, and how did you overcome those challenges?
 What activities were key ingredients for the success of your designathon?

 Designathons have been used to develop interventions, inform consensus guidelines, and engage local communities.
 There is a growing literature that supports using designathons.
 However, there are no practical guides focused on organizing designathons for public health or medicine.
 A compilation of strategies would be useful for future organizers, researchers, and others interested in using designathon approaches to improve health.